Stevenaknobel/CS20240224_FTO2407_GroupA_Steven-Knobel_DJS04/README.md

 Submit the refactored version of the "Book Connect" application, including all HTML, CSS, and JavaScript files.
 Ensure that your code is well-documented and adheres to the specified Styleguides.
 Include a written report covering the discussion and reflection points outlined above.

 Make sure to submit your project to the LMS on the DJS03 Project Tab.

+Discussion and reflection

+- The rationale behind the refactoring decisions made, including the choice of objects and functions.
+   In the process of refactoring the "Book Connect" application, my primary goal was to enhance code maintainability, readability, and extendability.
+I achieved this primarily through the use of reusable functions to handle repetitive tasks, such as generating book preview buttons and populating generic dropdown options.
+This approach adheres to the DRY (Don't Repeat Yourself) principle, reducing code duplication and simplifying the code, ultimately improving readability.

+- How abstraction has made the code more maintainable and extendable.
+   Abstraction has been very helpful in simplifying complexity.
+By creating functions for tasks like button creation, I can avoid recreating the logic each time I need to update the button through the search function.
+If updates or changes need to be made, such as adding a property like the number of pages for each book, I can implement this change consistently across the site without worrying about inconsistencies, as the change only needs to be made where the function is defined.

+- Any challenges faced during the refactoring process and how they were overcome.
+   Initially, it was difficult to spot all instances of duplicated logic in the code and determine what changes should be made.
+I overcame this by carefully reading through the code and applying comments to clarify what each section achieves.
+This process allowed me to identify opportunities for abstraction, such as simplifying the cancel event listener function and creating a generic logic system for the dropdown options that could be applied to both genres and authors, rather than maintaining separate code for each section.

+- Reflections on how this exercise has deepened your understanding of JavaScript programming concepts.
+   This refactoring exercise was quite challenging and provided a clearer picture of coding in the real world, where you often receive a block of code that you need to piece together and resolve.
+I gained a deeper appreciation for the value of clear comments and abstracting code into modular blocks, where each function's role is clearly defined.
+This approach makes debugging and updating more intuitive, as it's easier to identify which sections of the code need attention.
+Even now, I see opportunities for further abstraction to clean up the code, such as creating constants for frequently repeated queries.
+Overall, it's evident that writing and commenting clean code is a significant time-saver, making maintenance and development much easier.